jacobhusband/jacobhusband/README.md

 ## About

 👋 Hi, I’m @jacobhusband.
-👀 I love creating projects with React.
-🌱 I’m currently working at GMEP Engineers.
+🌱 I’m currently working at GMEP Engineers creating software and tools to increase the productivity of project engineers.
 📚 I received a B.S. in Mechanical Engineering from CSUF.
 🖥 I studied web development at LearningFuze Full Immersion Bootcamp.
 📫 How to reach me jacobhusbandwork@gmail.com.

-## Projects

-[HCO Furniture](https://www.hcofurniture.com/) - A web application for people who want resale furniture.

 ## Technologies

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)